how can this website help you?

 Chris provides a high level, specialist defence and appeal service to clients accused of committing criminal offences.
 He believes in providing practical and professional advice to his clients in a clear and unstuffy manner.
 He will always represent his clients' interests to their best possible advantage, whatever the circumstances of their individual cases.
 He is comprehensively insured with the Bar Mutual Indemnity Fund Limited and he is fully qualified to receive cases direct from members of the public (usually referred to as public access or direct access).

 For advice on your own case simply get in touch here or use the contact details below.
-You can also find links directly below to assist with information on fees, help with your case and FAQs about instructing a barrister direct.
-Defence-Barrister.co.uk was created to provide clear and helpful information for those facing prosecution in the criminal courts.
-Click here for more information on how this website can help you.
+You can also find links at the bottom of this page to assist with information on fees, help with your case and FAQs about instructing a barrister direct.
+Defence-Barrister.co.uk was created to provide clear and helpful information for those facing prosecution or who have been convicted and sentenced in the criminal courts.